Limantour Beach, West Marin, CA

 Healing from trauma can be experienced as less intense and less frequent painful feelings, thoughts, and associations from the traumatic event(s) that intrude into one's current life.
 It also involves learning how to self-regulate intense hyper-aroused emotions, learning "triggers", and knowing how to work with them.

-As studies have shown for the past 60 years with the San Francisco Psychotherapy Research Group, recovery can be gained through gaining insight; disconfirming deeply-held, inaccurate, self-limiting beliefs, some of which may be unconscious; experiencing better outcomes than in the past or having "corrective emotional experiences", with partners, family, friends, associates, and last, but not least, self.
+As studies have shown for the past 60 years according to the San Francisco Psychotherapy Research Group, recovery can be supported through gaining insight; disconfirming deeply-held, inaccurate, self-limiting beliefs, some of which may be unconscious.
+Recovery also involves experiencing better outcomes than in the past or having "corrective emotional experiences", with partners, family, friends, associates, and last, but not least, self.